matplotlib/matplotlib/doc/devel/tag_guidelines.rst

 Example:

-``bbox_intersect`` gallery example showcases the point of visual examples
+The ``bbox_intersect`` gallery example demonstrates the point of visual examples:

-* messy example/ hard to categorize, but the gallery is definitely the right spot for it because it's the kind of thing you'd find by visual search
+* this example is "messy" in that it's hard to categorize, but the gallery is the right spot for it because it makes sense to find it by visual search
 * https://matplotlib.org/devdocs/gallery/misc/bbox_intersect.html#sphx-glr-gallery-misc-bbox-intersect-py